elf4j/elf4j/README.md

 # Use it...

-## Service Interface And Access API
+## Service Interface and Access API

 ```java
 public interface Logger {